FlowFuse/website/src/blog/2023/03/3-quick-node-red-tips-4.md

 ### 1. Use the Smooth node to get the minimum and maximum values of your payloads

 When taking data in from sensors sometimes a spurious value can be sent into your flow.
-This can result in oddities in a graph or even misfiring of actions such as turning on a heating system. the Smooth custom node allows you to store the min and max of a payload for the last few messages received.
+This can result in oddities in a graph or even misfiring of actions such as turning on a heating system.
+The Smooth custom node allows you to store the min and max of a payload for the last few messages received.

 ![Using the Smooth node to return highest value from the last 100 payloads](./images/smooth.png "Using the Smooth node to return highest value from the last 100 payloads")